The design of organisations and products

-As James C. Scott articulates it in Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed, a “muscle-bound” self-confidence in the expansion of production; our growing ability to satisfy human needs and master nature (including human nature) “and, above all, the rational design of social order commensurate with the scientific understanding of natural laws”.
+As James C. Scott articulates it in his magnificent Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed, high modernism is a “muscle-bound” self-confidence in the power of enlightenment — with or without a capital E — to satisfy human needs and master nature (including our own) by the central organisation of society according to scientific and logical principles.

 To be contrasted with “metis”: the local expert applying knowhow, folk knowledge, experience to deal with situations on the ground when you see them.
 The high-modernists inhabit your management layers and the management consultancy profession.
 “Metis” is possessed by our old friend, the subject matter expert.